FernandoBasso/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 npm run file path/to/file.mjs
 ```

+## JSDoc

 Generate/update docs:

 ```
 jsdoc -c jsdoc-config.js --recurse .
 ```

+## TypeDoc

+TypeScript documentation is not working as of now.
+I have found several open issues in which `typedoc` does _not_ ignore `node_modules` no matter what.
+So, for now, I'm just writing typescript docs without being able to generate docs and be sure I did it correctly.
+I sometimes paste some stuff in the [typedocs playground](https://microsoft.github.io/tsdoc/), though.

 ## TODO

 - [ ] There is always a `console.log` leaking in `./02-big-O/log-at-least-5.spec.mjs`.
 Even mocked, there are five logs at the terminal somehow.